 DOCA Pipeline Language Developer Tool

-These pages describe the NVIDIA DOCA Pipeline Language (DPL) Developer Tools, which are used to inspect and debug DPL programs loaded onto the NVIDIA® BlueField® DPU.
+This section describes the NVIDIA DOCA Pipeline Language (DPL) Developer Tools, which are used to inspect and debug DPL programs on NVIDIA BlueField DPUs.

-For details on creating, compiling, and running DPL programs, refer to the DOCA Pipeline Language Services Guide page.
+For details on creating, compiling, and running DPL programs, refer to the DOCA Pipeline Language Services Guide.

-P4 Runtime Shell – control plane manager that implements the P4Runtime API
+P4 Runtime Shell: open-source control plane manager that implements the P4Runtime API

-DPL Nspect – command-line interface (CLI) tool for inspecting the current state of tables, keys, counters, and more
+DPL Nspect: command-line interface (CLI) for inspecting the current state of tables, keys, counters, and more

-DPL Debugger – user interface tool for debugging packet flow within a DPL program
+DPL Debugger: user interface for debugging packet flow within a DPL program

-DPL Admin – CLI tool for dynamically modifying configuration items in the DPL Runtime daemon
+DPL Admin: CLI for dynamically modifying configuration items in the DPL Runtime daemon

+DPL Runtime Controller SDK: developer SDK that allows you to build and integrate a custom application that uses P4Runtime and DPL shared memory APIs

 These tools interact with the DPL Runtime daemon (